-The following command is used to trace an experiment:
+The following command is used to trace a command line, or a run, used by the experiment:

-'''

-$ reprozip trace <command-line>
+\$ reprozip trace <command-line>

-'''

-where <command-line> is the command line used to execute the experiment.
-By running this command, reprozip executes the experiment and uses ptrace to trace all the system calls issued, storing them in an SQLite database.
+where <command-line> is the command line.
+By running this command, reprozip executes <command-line> and uses ptrace to trace all the system calls issued, storing them in an SQLite database.